bits/UTF-8-Unicode-Test-Documents/README.md

 - High and low surrogate halves used by UTF-16 (U+D800 through U+DFFF) are not legal Unicode values, and the UTF-8 encoding of them is an invalid byte sequence.
 Not included.
 - 0xFDD0 through 0xFDEF are non-characters and not included.
-- likewise, 0xFFFE, 0xFFFF, 0x1FFFE, 0x1FFFF, …, 0xfFFFE, 0xFFFFF, 0x10FFFE, 0x10FFFF are non-characters and are not included in any of the files.
+- likewise, 0xFFFE, 0xFFFF, 0x1FFFE, 0x1FFFF, …, 0xFFFFE, 0xFFFFF, 0x10FFFE, 0x10FFFF are non-characters and are not included in any of the files.

 ## Fonts to see them by

 For you to be able to see a given character, your system must have at least one installed font that contains a glyph for that code point for you to be able to see it.
-To see all these wonderous and unexpected characters, you may want to obtain:
+To see all these wondrous and unexpected characters, you may want to obtain:

 - Google Noto fonts https://www.google.com/get/noto/
 - Google Noto CJK comprehensively covers Simplified Chinese, Traditional Chinese, Japanese, and Korean in a unified font family https://www.google.com/get/noto/help/cjk/